 - Three case studies

-The IACP-CDTA exam costs $150 and is available in two formats: an in-person training session with three dogs evaluated by a IACP-CDTA Evaluator, or a video of a training with three dogs to be submitted for evaluation.
+The IACP-CDTA exam costs $150 and is available in two formats: an in-person training session with three dogs evaluated by an IACP-CDTA Evaluator or a video of a training with three dogs to be submitted for evaluation.
 Dog obedience trainers are critiqued for their confidence, timing of rewards, methods of correction, and other factors.
+A minimum of five years of experience as a professional dog trainer is required to take the CDTA exam.

 These credentials are valid for two years and can be renewed following the submission of 20 continuing education units (CEUs) and $100.